Arizona Car Insurance

 Arizona drivers are required to carry only a basic liability policy.
 Liability coverage won't pay for the medical bills of the driver who crashed your car, and it won't pay to have your car fixed.
 Instead, it pays for other people's medical and repair bills after an accident caused by the driver of your car.
 If you don't have insurance to pay for those bills, you could be held personally responsible for them and have to pay them yourself.

-Minimum Arizona car insurance policies must provide $30,000 worth of coverage for all injuries caused by an insured driver in a single accident.
+Your minimum liability insurance policies must provide $30,000 worth of bodily injury liability coverage for all injuries caused by an insured driver in a single accident.
 They also must provide $10,000 worth of coverage for all property damages caused by the insured driver.